RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 ## To Do

-* Bug: Magus adding "Cast Flare Burst (CL 1) 1/day" to a Light Crossbow +1 resulted in a cost of 0.
 * Make characters in town work from the "stash" (and their own equipment) rather than from the party inventory.
 * On load, Fast Healing 1 effect from regeneration ring becomes Fast Healing 5... doesn't change GUID?
 * It's possible to sell your bonded item to a merchant, and the "downgraded" version appears in your inventory, so you